The Bankrate promise

 The stakes are higher when you use your home as collateral for a loan.
 Unlike defaulting on a credit card — where the penalties are late fees and lowered credit — defaulting on a home equity loan or HELOC means that you could lose your home.

 Before you take out a home equity loan, do your homework.
-Ask yourself if you have sufficient income to make regular payments and whether home equity loans are the best solution for your financial needs.
+Ask yourself if you have sufficient income to make regular payments, as well as whether you could still afford them if your income were to change, and whether home equity loans are the best solution for your financial needs.

 Equity can rise and fall